Sibling Spotlight: One Family, Two Former Intel ISEF and Intel STS Finalists

-Frieda Fein, alumna of the Intel International Science and Engineering Fair 2009 and the Intel Science Talent Search 2010, and her little brother Eric, alumnus of Intel ISEF 2011 and Intel STS 2012, have a lot to be proud of.
+Frieda Fein, alumna of the Intel International Science and Engineering Fair 2009 and the Intel Science Talent Search 2010, and her little brother Eric, alum of Intel ISEF 2011 and Intel STS 2012, have a lot to be proud of.
 The siblings share a passion and, with the help of their family, they have both found a place for themselves in the world of science and research.
 Freida, currently a geology and political science dual-degree graduating senior at Yale University, shares with us how her science-oriented family has helped fuel her early passion for research.

 Can you provide a short description of your research project and how you initially became interested in this topic?